slashsbin/slashsbin/README.md

 My name is _Mohammad Shokri Khanghah_,

-- :technologist: Back-end engineer who loves designing system architectures.
+- :technologist: A back-end engineer who loves designing system architectures.
 - :gift: Open-source enthusiast.
-Thanks to all open-source contributors.
+Thanks to all the open-source contributors.
 - :snowman: Do you wanna build a highly scalable distributed system?
 Yes, I do! :bowtie:
 - :factory: Automate the boring tasks and make something for developers.
 - :bookmark_tabs: Check out my experiences on [LinkedIn](https://www.linkedin.com/in/slashsbin).